venmo/app-switch-android/README.md

 Then, you need to provide a way for the Venmo app to be able to get back to your app after the request goes through.
 Here's how:

-6) Add this to your manifest file:
+6) Add this to your manifest file, inside of your <application> </application> tags:

 	<activity android:name=".URLActivity">
 		<intent-filter>